FugLong/Nano33_PC_Head_Tracker/readme.md

   - Opentrack software
     - Head to the releases page [here](https://github.com/opentrack/opentrack/releases) and download the latest installer/executable for your OS.
     - This is an open source PC program that widely supports head tracking in virtually any game.
 We won't need this until we're done flashing our board.
-  - Arduino Editor or VS Code
+  - Arduino Editor or VS Code (more involved)
     - Go to the arduino software page [here](https://www.arduino.cc/en/software) or the VS code download page [here](https://code.visualstudio.com/download) and download the latest version for your OS.
     - This is what we'll use to install this library, its dependencies, and flash our calibration programs and head tracking code to our arduino.
   - This repo